rsta2/circle/README.md

 * CSMSC951xDevice: Driver for the on-board USB Ethernet device.
 * CNetDevice: Base class of CSMSC951xDevice.
 * CMACAddress: Encapsulates an Ethernet MAC address.
+* CUSBBulkOnlyMassStorageDevice: Driver for USB mass storage devices (bulk only)